haneure/rakuten-cmd-portal/README.md

 # Rakuten Cloud Management Portal
 A modern, type-safe web application for managing Rakuten cloud infrastructure, built with React, TypeScript, and a custom design system.

+# Currently on-hold as I need to prepare for JLPT exam

 ## 📦 Project Structure